Galaxy and Halo Root Systems: Fingerprints of Mass Assembly: Acknowledgements

 We thank the developers and maintainers of the IllustrisTNG database that enabled this work.
-MN thanks the organizers of the recent conferences `Mind the Gap: Galaxies and the Large-Scale Structure' and `Cosmic Flows 2025' for providing stimulating environments that encouraged the ideas and work presented here, and thanks Antonela Taverna for providing an in-preparation python implementation of the MMF.
-MAC acknowledges support from the Programa de Apoyo a Proyectos de Investigación e Innovación Tecnológica (PAPIT) IN115224 and CONAHCyT project CF-2023-I-1971.
-IS acknowledges NASA grants N4-ADAP24-0021 and 24-ADAP24-0074, and this research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP); these also enabled a visit of MN to IS to work on this paper.
+MN thanks the organizers of the conferences `Mind the Gap: Galaxies and the Large-Scale Structure' and `Cosmic Flows 2025' for providing stimulating environments that encouraged the ideas and work presented here, and thanks Antonela Taverna for providing an in-preparation python implementation of the MMF.
+MAC acknowledges support from the Programa de Apoyo a Proyectos de Investigación e Innovación Tecnológica (PAPIIT) IN115224 (also enabling a visit by MN) and CONAHCyT project CF-2023-I-1971.
+IS and MN acknowledge NASA ROSES grants 80NSSC24K1489 and 24-ADAP24-0074, and contract number 80NM0018F0610 via a JPL sub-award.